ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ## Supported engines
 {: #engines}

-Ktor HttpClient lets you to configure the parameters of the engine by calling `Engine.config { }`.
+Ktor HttpClient lets you to configure the parameters of each engine by calling `Engine.config { }`.

 Every engine config has two common properties that can be set:

 * The `dispatcher` property is the `CoroutineDispatcher` used when processing client requests.
-* While the `sslContext` is from Java [`SSLContext`](https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html) allowing you to set custom keys, trust manager or custom source for secure random data.
+* The `sslContext` is a [`javax.net.ssl.SSLContext`](https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html)
+allowing you to set custom keys, a trust manager or custom source for secure random data.

 ```kotlin
 val client = HttpClient(MyHttpEngine.config {